Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 This sequence highlighted two key principles we needed to replicate mechanically: alternating anchoring and body arching that converts vertical motion into forward displacement.

-2. Robotic Gait Diagrams and Joint Behavior
+2.Robotic Gait Diagrams and Joint Behavior
 The second image (Inchworm2) presents a simplified kinematic interpretation of this gait.
 It shows how a small number of joints can recreate the arch extend reset pattern through controlled rotation.
 The diagram specifically illustrates: